spiderspace/mutable/README.md

 but this is error prone and adds a lot of mental overhead, and it loses the efficiency of the `immutable` option for the rest of the component.
-If you enable `immutable` globally and forget to disable it in a component where you use a `WeakMap` in a store, for example, your component will silently not react to changes;
+If you enable `immutable` globally and forget to disable it in a component where you use a `WeakMap` in a `writable`, for example, your component will silently not react to changes;
 silent bugs can be quite painful.